 Can cinnamon oil burn your skin?

 Yes, the coumarin in the oil may cause skin irritation.
 Excess use may cause burns, though there is no scientific research to support this.
-Hence, use the oil with caution.
+Hence, do a patch test before adding it to your skincare routine.

 Is cinnamon oil good for hair growth?

 There is no research stating that cinnamon oil may promote hair growth.
-But if you want to try it out, we suggest you consult your doctor first.
+But if you want to use it for haircare, we suggest you consult your doctor first.

 Is cinnamon oil good for weight loss?